YahooArchive/fake-server/README.md

 > responseBody: 'OK',
 > delay: 1000 }

+## Delete one petition

+Sometimes, you want to remove an entry.
+So, now you can.

+All you have to do is 'DELETE' to http://192.168.6.74:3012/delOne the following data:

+Delete /test by deleting:
+> { route: '/{TUPROYECTO}/test',
+> responseCode: 200,
+> verb: "GET" }

 ### Limitations
-- There are reserved endpoints: POST '/add', POST '/getAll'.
+- There are reserved endpoints: POST '/add', POST '/getAll', DELETE '/delOne'.
 These cannot be used by your application.